Leonid-SPB/QWorkBreak/readme.txt

 QWorkBreak shows a work break reminder notification pop-up every hour.
 If user accepts the work break, he will see 5-minute long work break progress bar.
 During this time user is encouraged to do some excersises, take a cup of tea/coffe or just walk around.
-User can postpone work break for a 5 minutes if he is really busy or ignore it (but notification reappear after some random period of time).
+User can postpone a work break for 5 minutes or choose to ignore it (but the notification reappear after some random period of time).

-If the user leaves workstation and locks it, QWorkBreak will suspend notifications.
+When the user locks the workstation or there is no keyboard/mouse activity for 10 minutes, this will be considered as a work break.
-When user returns and unlocks workstation, QWorkBreak will restart notification timer (so the next notification will appear in one hour).
+When the user returns to work, QWorkBreak restarts notification timer (so the next notification will appear in one hour).

+Work break interval, duration and inactivity timeout are tunable.

 License
 ============